Montreal-Quakers/website/home.md

 ## [<i class="fas fa-map-marker-alt fa-fw color-1-dark-text"></i> ](/directions){: class="linkoff" aria-label="Directions"}[Where we meet](/directions)

 Our main meeting is on Sundays at the [Greene Centre](/directions).
 Here are our opportunities to join us:
-* [Sunday Meeting](/directions) {% comment %}in person near Lionel-Groulx metro every Sunday except the last Sunday of the month, which{% endcomment %} is only on Zoom at 11 am for the moment. {% comment %}Must be fully vaccinated, although unvaccinated children under 12 are welcome the first Sunday of the month.
+* [Sunday Meeting](/directions) {% comment %}in person near Lionel-Groulx metro every Sunday except the last Sunday of the month, which{% endcomment %} is only on Zoom at 11 am for the moment {% comment %}Must be fully vaccinated, although unvaccinated children under 12 are welcome the first Sunday of the month.
 In addition, we worship on Zoom every Sunday {% endcomment %}([contact us for the link](/contact)).
 * [Midweek Meeting](/midweek), Wednesdays at 7PM on Zoom.
 * [Quebec City Worship Group](/quebec), first Sunday of the month at 11 AM in person in Lévis.
 * [Laurentian Worship Group](/laurentians), Sundays at 10:30 AM in Saint-Hippolyte in person.